Yvonne Poitras Pratt in ceremony with Treaty 7 Elders at the 2011 Aboriginal Graduation community event at the University of Calgary.

 Professional & Community Affiliations

-Dr. Poitras Pratt offers her expertise within Indigenous education to a variety of stakeholders, including educational leaders and community organizations; importantly, a large component of her efforts are dedicated to supporting the Métis Nation of Alberta in achieving their educational aspirations.
+Dr. Poitras Pratt offers her expertise within Indigenous education to a variety of stakeholders, including educational leaders and community organizations; importantly, a large component of her efforts are dedicated to supporting fellow Metis in achieving their educational aspirations.

 Research